 Most of the settings are self explanatory.
 The rest of this page discusses the settings that are not entirely self-explanatory.

-•If you use PZF format, do you want to use the compact style?
+•Compact format for PZF files.
 All this format does is leave out analysis results (and instead recomputes them when you open the file).
-It makes the file a bit smaller, but PZFX files are way smaller.
-PZFX files never include analysis results which always need to be recalculated when you open the file.
+IT makes the file a bit smaller, but PZFX files are way smaller.

 •How to copy graphs and layouts to clipboard (Windows).
 Prism gives you a choice of three formats: WMF, EMF (old) and EMF+.
 In theory, EMF+ is the best because it is newest.
 But it all depends on which application you are pasting into.
 You may need to experiment.

 •How to paste a graph from another project (Mac).
 Choose whether the pasted image needs to be Windows compatible (which increases file size, and on slow computers may noticeably delay pasting).

 Set defaults for axes, error bars, symbols and lines, color schemes, and graph and data table fonts.
 These defaults apply to newly created graphs, but don't change existing graphs.

 Internet tab (Windows only)

 Most of the tab is a relic from old versions.
 It sets up a feature that lets you send a graph to a web server via FTP.
 We can't imagine why anyone still uses this.
 If you do, please let us know!